iman-i-am/Credit-Risk-Report/README.md

 - **Past delinquencies are consistent**, but younger groups carry more risk due to volume.
 - Nova Bank should apply tighter checks for younger applicants and consider credit maturity when assessing risk.

+## Customer Details Table
+**Interactive view of client-level loan data with default status filtering**

+Nova Bank’s dashboard includes a dynamic customer details table that allows users to:

+View individual client records, including loan status, income, credit history, and account behavior

+Filter between “Defaulted” and “Non-Defaulted” customers using a slicer.

+Visual cues:

+Defaulted customers are highlighted in red

+Non-defaulted customers are highlighted in green

+Conditional formatting is applied to the Client ID column for quick identification

+This feature supports deeper analysis of borrower behavior and improves decision-making by surfacing high-risk profiles directly within the report.